Coogee Wine Room

 The wine list is just as considered as the interiors.
 There are just over 400 bottles to choose from, with over 50 varietals.
 More than half the bottles cost less than $100, with the rest of the list comprising of harder to find vintages.
 A Coravin system is used here, which drills through the cork of a bottle with a needle so wines can be poured without being opened.
 That means that a considerable amount of wines on the list can be had by the glass or half-bottle.

 Former A Tavola chef Sandro Di Marino has created a food menu that complements the wine list.
-It draws on the Mediterranean for dishes such as Cantabrian Spanish anchovies with coffee butter, chargrilled octopus and lentils, and ricotta ravioli with basil and pine nuts.
-Cheese and charcuterie are also available, and for heavier appetites there’s a lamb rump with spring greens, and an 800-gram T-bone steak.
+The menu here changes seasonally, but it always draws on the Mediterranean for inspiration.
+Past dishes have included Cantabrian Spanish anchovies with coffee butter, chargrilled octopus and lentils, and ricotta ravioli with basil and pine nuts.
+Cheese and charcuterie are also available, and for heavier appetites there’s a range of heavier dishes to complement the share plates.